wellyshen/react-cool-portal/README.md

+> ⚠️ This library is in-progress, API might changed rapidly.
+I don't recommend to use it now.
+If you'd like to give it a try, please follow the [release note](https://github.com/wellyshen/react-cool-portal/releases) for any change.
+Here's the [milestone](#milestone).

 # React Cool Portal

 This is a React [hook](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook) for [Portals](https://reactjs.org/docs/portals.html).
 It helps you render an element outside of its component hierarchy.
 From now on you will never need to struggle with modals, dropdowns, tooltips etc. Hope you guys 👍🏻 it.